Jirga (film): Filming

 Additionally, Sher Alam could not drive which was a requirement of his role.
-However, he said he would learn, "If I can fire and RPG, driving a car will be easy,".
-When Gilmour asked Sher Alam to sing while driving he almost crashed the Taxi and Smith had to steer the car from below the frame of the camera while Sher Alam pretended to drive.
+However, he said he would learn, "If I can fire an RPG, driving a car will be easy,".
+When Gilmour asked Sher Alam to sing while driving he almost crashed the taxi and Smith had to steer the car from below the frame of the camera while Sher Alam pretended to drive.

 The lake scenes were filmed at Lake Band-e-Amir which Gilmour had visited in 2012.
-Standing by the lake he was inspired to share its beauty with the world and wrote the scenes which take place there in order to do so.
+Standing by the lake, he was inspired to share its beauty with the world and wrote the scenes that take place there in order to do so.

-While filming in Jalalabad the crew stayed at a hotel called The Spin Ghar.
+While filming in Jalalabad, the crew stayed at a hotel called The Spin Ghar.
 This hotel is the usual choice for Westerners staying in the city and is a frequent target of attacks and kidnapping attempts.
 The last foreign guest was an Australian aid worker, named Kerry Wilson, who was kidnapped.
 Smith said the hotel reminded him of the Overlook Hotel in The Shining.

-While staying at The Spin Ghar the Second Secretary at The Australian High Commission in Kabul, David Timbs, called Gilmour and said there were threats against the crew and that they needed to leave Jalalabad.
-Timbs suggested that Gilmour finish shooting the film in Morocco or Turkey but without the necessary funds Gilmour, Smith and the crew decided to continue shooting in Afghanistan.
+While staying at The Spin Ghar, the Second Secretary at The Australian High Commission in Kabul, David Timbs, called Gilmour and said there were threats against the crew and that they needed to leave Jalalabad.
+Timbs suggested that Gilmour finish shooting the film in Morocco or Turkey but, without the necessary funds, Gilmour, Smith and the crew decided to continue shooting in Afghanistan.

-Gilmour asked Timbs to tell the American forces where the crew would be filming so that they weren't attacked by military helicopters or drones.
-The crew were going to shoot actors dressed as Taliban, carrying AK47's and kidnapping an Australian man, which would look extremely dangerous to surveying military vehicles who were not aware of the film.
+Gilmour asked Timbs to tell the American forces where the crew would be filming so that they wouldn't be attacked by military helicopters or drones.
+The crew was going to shoot actors dressed as Taliban, carry AK47s and kidnap an Australian man, which would look extremely dangerous to surveying military vehicles not aware of the film.
 Timbs asked for the coordinates of the filming locations and passed the information on to American forces to help protect the crew.

 The Taliban actors were cast in the Rose Garden of the hotel.
 The first choice to play Sher Khan, the Taliban leader, was an actor from Nangahar.
 However, the village he was from was controlled by both Taliban and Daesh, and the actor was unable to work in the film as his clan would potentially be endangered by his collaboration.
 As a result, Basheer Safi, who had been cast as a Taliban henchman was moved to the role of Sher Khan.

-Production was postponed because the Provincial Governor of Nangahar had not signed for the police and army escorts the crew required.
+Production was postponed because the Provincial Governor of Nangahar had not assigned the police and army escorts the crew required.
 The mountains of Tora Bora where the crew wished to shoot was only 20 km from Daesh positions and it would have been extremely dangerous to film there without the army and police protection.